-Trevor Devaney has been President of Hi-Rel Laboratories, Inc. for the last 21 years and has been involved in DPA Testing, Materials Analysis, and Failure Analysis of electronic components and for 41 years.
+Trevor Devaney has been president of Hi-Rel Laboratories for 24 years and has been involved in DPA Testing, Materials Analysis and Failure Analysis of electronic components for 44 years.
 He has a BSc.
-In Metallurgical Engineering from Cal Paly San Luis Obispo.
-He has been highly contributive to the development of Industry testing specifications such as Mil-Std-1580 Revisions A, B, and C respectively, as well as various Mil-Std-883 and 750 test methods over the last 30 years.
-Trevor is an ardent supporter of educating the newest generation of component engineers for the Space and Hi-rel industries.
-Trevor has been an annual presenter at SPWG for the last 21 years and routinely lectures on DPA findings and techniques on a regular basis.
+In Metallurgical Engineering from Cal Poly San Luis Obispo.
+He has been highly contributive to the development of industry testing specifications such as Mil-Std-1580 Revisions A-D as well as various Mil-Std-883 and 750 test methods over the last 36 years.
+Trevor is an ardent supporter of educating the latest generation of component engineers for the Space and Hi-Rel industries.
+Trevor has been an annual presenter at SPWG for the last 27 years and routinely lectures on DPA findings and techniques on a regular basis.